webdesignermall/wp-rest-api-search/README.md

 1. Install the plugin as you would any other WordPress plugin.
 2. Open the wp-content/plugins/wp-rest-api-search/qs_wpapi.js file and change the home_url variable to your own domain name (around line 8).
+3. The WordPress Rest API (Version 2) plugin needs to be installed from the WordPress repository as well (install this for any WP REST API functionality on your website).

 ADDING THE SEARCH FORM